multiverseweb/site/README.md

 # Blotic_webpage
-This is the official page of **Blotic**, a web3 oriented club at Bharati Vidyapeeth, College of Engineering, Pune.
+This is the official page of **Blotic**, a web3 oriented club at Bharati Vidyapeeth University, College of Engineering, Pune.

 Developed by [Tejas Gupta](https://github.com/multiverseweb) and [Ayush Kumar Dubey](https://github.com/uayushdubey).